nrfconnect/sdk-nrf/doc/nrf/ug_ble_controller.rst

 The |NCS| contains two implementations of a Bluetooth LE Controller:

-* `nRF Bluetooth LE Controller`_
+* `SoftDevice Controller`_
 * `Zephyr Bluetooth LE Controller`_

-The nRF Bluetooth LE Controller is implemented by Nordic Semiconductor.
+The SoftDevice Controller is implemented by Nordic Semiconductor.
 The Zephyr Bluetooth LE Controller is an open source Link Layer developed in `Zephyr`_, to which Nordic Semiconductor is a contributor.

 Both Link Layers integrate with the Zephyr Bluetooth LE Host, which completes the full Bluetooth LE protocol stack solution in the |NCS|.